lighttech2021/components-forked/README.md

    pnpm turbo gen new-package
    ```

-   When creating a new package, you'll be prompted to provide a name and description for it.
-Enter these details as requested.
-For example:
+   During the package creation process, you'll be asked to input a name, description, and choose between creating a component from scratch or importing one from shadcn.
+Provide the requested information as prompted.
+Here's an example:

-   - Package name: Enter a name that corresponds to a shadcn component (e.g., "dropdown-menu")
+   - Package name: component/package name (if you want to get the component from shadcn, Enter a name that corresponds to a shadcn component e.g. dropdown-menu)
    - Description: Provide a brief explanation of the package's purpose
+   - You can choose to either import a pre-built component from shadcn or create a new, empty component from scratch

    e.g.